 CONFESSIONS OF A PROFESSIONAL THIEF http://abcnews.go.com/2020/video/confessions-burglar-19106837 http://www.abc10.com/news/investigations/we-asked-86-burglars-how-they-broke-into-homes/344368282

-A BREAK-IN WHILE WE ARE SLEEPING?
+BURGLARIES WHILE WE ARE SLEEPING?
 IN THE MIDDLE OF THE NIGHT?
-Typically, most break-ins occur when we are out of the home.
+2017 has seen 13 Middle of the Night Residential Break-ins (both attempted and successful) as of 10/15/2017 at the following streets Ted Avenue, Portos Drive, Miljevich, Reid Lane, 3 Canyon View, Robin Way, Kilbride, 2 Glen Brae, Woodside, Obrad At least 2 led to a confrontation between the home owner and the suspect Typically, most break-ins occur when we are out of the home.
 Recently, we have seen a few incidents that occurred in the middle of the night while the home owner was sleeping and very much inside the home (September, October 2017) This is new in Saratoga These occur because it appeared to the miscreants that “no one must be home" Most of these have been attempted break-ins, but at least one incident of a near confrontations, and another that resulted into stolen items from the home.
 Without causing undue fear and alarm, please take precautions, place deterrents as best as you can Precautions such as: Very important to take action today and place some deterrents around your home...not tomorrow, not next week but today.
 There is no point in finding that “perfect product”.
 Pick a few products that you can quickly deploy around the home.
 The top 25 safety tips here (<- Click) is a great resource to get you started This link here (<- Click) even has product recommendations.
 Having different levels of deterrent around your home helps tremendously!

 Below are important considerations for you to enhance the safety of your home. - Do you have a “ferocious dog”?
 Your affectionate and loving dog can be the best deterrent to undesired intruders. - Do you have an alarm system?
 Very important to have one.
 Get one installed today if you don’t have one.
 When the alarm kicks in, they typically scram for dear life - Do you check all your doors and windows before you retire for the night.
 Please do not leave a window open for air circulation etc. - Do you arm your alarm system when you sleep??
 Very important to arm it every night.
 In fact, make sure you are able to hear a knock on the door or the door bell even if you are sleeping. - If your security alarm starts blaring in the middle of the night, don't just turn it off.
 Walk around the house and make sure.
 Also, find out what triggered the alarm - Do you have a glass break sensor as part of your alarm system?
 Time to get one.
 The door sensors or the motion sensor will NOT trigger when they break the glass.
 But the glass break sensor will trigger.
 Ask your alarm company to install one.
 It is a simple sensor that is placed anywhere - one in each room.
 When a glass breaks in the room, the sensor will trigger and trip your alarm. - - Fortify specific windows and entry points with shatter proof Polycarbonate panel over the breakable glass panel.
 Professional companies install it.
 Specifically if you have a glass panel next to your front doors, you should consider putting the Polycarbonate panel over it. - Are your fence gates locked?
 Just put a simple padlock on the outside and a combination lock for your gardener /pool guy to get access.
 PG&E and SJWC do NOT need access into your back yard. - Do you have motion sensor lights around your home?
 Front, back and sides should have these motion sensor lights. - Do you have a camera to 'greet visitors' at your front door?
 How about a door-bell camera?
 Do you have cameras pointing to your fence gates and your driveway?
 A motion sensor based camera system at your front door that notifies you even while you sleep (such as a ring.com chime inside is very helpful.
 If you have ring.com, please get a chime added inside the home) - Do you have signs around your home announcing “video surveillance”?
 Cameras pointing to the entry points into your home - these cameras should alert you upon motion.
 Put up signs in your yard, pointing to these cameras.
 These crooks are lazy people - they will move to a new 'easy' target - Does your home look occupied?
 Take steps to show your home is occupied.
 Example Park a car on your driveway.
 Leave lights on (inside and outside) through the night - Do you have dead-bolts on your front door, the side garage door?
 What can you do to prevent your doors to be kicked and opened? - Install a Security bar to prop up against your door like this https://www.amazon.com/gp/product/B0002YUX8I - Have a barking dog box next to your front door, that will "wake up and start barking" when it hears an intruder.
 A product like this https://www.amazon.com/Safety-Technology-International-Inc-ED-50/dp/B002XITC5G - Neighborhood leaders, please consider working with your neighborhood to install surveillance cameras at the entry/egress points of your neighborhood.
 Neighborhoods that have installed cameras have NOT seen any crime since.
 You can see the Saratoga Surveillance Camera program details at www.RishiKumar.com/pilot (This is NOT city run, but by a team of Saratogans who got concerned with the rampant crime from last summer, when occasionally Saratoga experienced10 break-ins a week